ljt019/press/README.md

 - `--directories`: Specify one or more directories to process.
 Separate multiple directories with a space.
 - `--output-directory`: Specify the output directory where the results will be saved.
 Defaults to `./`.
 - `--prompt`: Provide a custom prompt for the AI.
+- `--system-prompt`: Provide a custom system prompt for the AI.
 - `--api-key`: Provide your DeepSeek API key.
 This is only required the first time you run the tool.

 ### Example